Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Introduction

 The paper is structured as follows.
-In Sec. \ref{sec:mathematical-framework}, we provide preliminaries for multi-particle discrete-time quantum walk.
-Sec. \ref{sec:scaling-of-multi-particle} studies the general evolution of multi-particle quantum walk and obtains the asymptotic average distance to characterize the spreading property of multi-particle quantum walk.
-In Sec. \ref{sec:Entangled coin}, we apply the results to the case where the coins of the initial state are entangled, and derive the upper and lower bound of the average relative distance between the particles.
-In Sec. \ref{sec:Symmetry-and-entanglement}, we show that the exchange symmetries of the eigenstates of the relative distance operator are critical to the average distance, and explore the entanglement and position distribution properties of the walkers.
+In Sec. \ref{sec:mathematical-framework}, we provide preliminaries for the discrete-time quantum walk and the extension to the multiparticle case.
+Section \ref{sec:scaling-of-multi-particle} studies the evolution of multiparticle quantum walks for an arbitrary number of particles and obtains the asymptotic position variance between the particles to characterize the propagation property of multiparticle quantum walks.
+In Sec. \ref{sec:Entangled=000020coin}, we apply the result of position variance to the case that the coins can be initially entangled and analytically optimize the coin state to derive the bounds of the position variance between the particles.
+Section \ref{sec:Symmetry-and-entanglement} reveals the exchange symmetry of the optimized coin state and its crucial role in the position variance of the particles, and explores the entanglement and position correlations between the walkers.
+The paper is finally concluded in Sec. \ref{sec:Conclusions}.